primaryodors/primarydock/PREDICTION.md

 The `simul=8` parameter indicates not to run more than 8 concurrent processes.
 We recommend a value of no more than the number of processor cores or threads on your machine, so if you have a server with one 8-core 16-thread processor, then `simul=8` would be the maximum recommended value.
-We strongly recommend installing `lm-sensors` if your system does not already ahve this tool (`sudo apt-get install lm-sensors`), that way the prediction script will automatically limit itself depending on the CPU temperature.
+We strongly recommend installing `lm-sensors` if your system does not already have this tool (`sudo apt-get install lm-sensors`), that way the prediction script will automatically limit itself depending on the CPU temperature.

 You can use the `predict/progress.sh` shell script to monitor the progress of the predictions.